 Relevant tertiary qualifications in Mechanical Engineering

 A solid grasp of engineering fundamentals

-Some previous experience (at least a year) with design for manufacturing and assembly
+An ability to apply Mechanical Engineering principles to the design of great products for users

 Knowledge of plastic injection moulding (desirable)

-Knowledge of FEA or CFD Simulation verified with hand calculations and or practical testing (desirable)

 The ability to prioritise competing demands, be self-reliant, and able to work well in a team

 This is an exciting opportunity for a junior Engineer to learn within a multi-disciplined and innovative environment.

 Please address applications, including a cover letter and CV, to Melissa Svilicic, Human Resources Business Partner at careers@minelab.com.au.
 Salary package will be commensurate to the successful candidate’s experience.

+We change people’s fortunes